keithbaum/cosmos-ignite/readme.md

 ---

 The codebase has been structured to separate concerns, where the `lightclient` module handles the lower-level logic of transaction verification, and the `foo` module uses this verification in higher-level application logic.
-Candidates are expected to understand this distinction and work within this framework, ensuring that the separation of concerns is maintained.

 ![diagram](diagram.png)

-## Tasks
+## Goal

-The tasks outlined below detail the expectations set for the candidate:

 ### `lightclient`

 **Transaction Verification:**
 Implement the `VerifyTx` Function: This is the heart of the light client operations.
-The exact structure and design of `Proof` and `TxData` types are left to your discretion, granting you the freedom to choose an implementation that aligns best with your vision for the system.
-For example, `TxData` can be left empty, serving solely to verify if a transaction hash is part of a block.
+The exact structure and design of `Proof` and `TxData` types are left to your discretion.

 **Header Management:**
 Implement logic that facilitates the addition of headers into the blockchain store.
-You have the autonomy to determine the trust assumptions, and the method employed to include headers.
-As an example, you might consider a permissioned approach where only an admin address has the authorization to add headers.

 ### `foo`

 Create a test application that leverages the `VerifyTx` function to validate transactions.
-Remember, while the tasks provide clear directives, the intention is also to observe your problem-solving approach, creativity, and proficiency in developing a functional system.

 ## Additional Notes